Book Series for Childhood Milestones

 Marian Muldrow

-Marian lives in Dallas, Ga with her husband, Carl, and their two kids, Kingston and Marlee.
+Marian lives in metro Atlanta with her husband, Carl, and their two kids, Kingston and Marlee.
 Marian holds a doctorate degree in Higher Education Leadership and Administration from Georgia Southern University along with four degrees from the University of West Georgia.
-She works as a senior executive at an Atlanta-based management consulting firm and as a part-time Associate Professor of English.
+She works as a senior executive at an Atlanta-based marketing firm and as a part-time Associate Professor of English.
 Marian has been a published writer for the last 15 years as well as written professionally for several corporate websites, blogs, and social media platforms.
 When she isn't reading or writing, Marian enjoys traveling and trying new foods and absorbing various cultures with her husband and kids.
 They've visited more than a dozen countries and been all across North America.